cturner8/kube-mcp/README.md

 cd api
 # Install dependencies (if not already present)
 go mod tidy
+# Set required env variables
+## URL of your OIDC Issuer.
+For local dev, can be https://auth.localhost:8443
+export OIDC_ISSUER_URL=""
+## Client ID of your Kube MCP OAuth Client
+export OIDC_CLIENT_ID=""
 # Start the server in out of cluster mode
 go run . --out-of-cluster
 ```